-- LEGAL STATUS OF THE PARTIES: UNFPA (a subsidiary organ of the United Nations established by the General Assembly in resolution 3019 (XXVII)) and the Contractor shall also each be referred to as a "Party" hereunder, and: - 1.1 Pursuant, inter alia, to the Charter of the United Nations and the Convention on the Privileges and Immunities of the United Nations, the United Nations, including its subsidiary organs, has full juridical personality and enjoys such privileges and immunities as are necessary for the independent fulfillment of its purposes. - 1.2 The Contractor shall have the legal status of an independent contractor vis-à-vis UNFPA, and nothing contained in or relating to the Contract shall be construed as establishing or creating between the Parties the relationship of employer and employee or of principal and agent.
-The officials, representatives, employees, or subcontractors of each of the Parties shall not be considered in any respect as being the employees or agents of the other Party, and each Party shall be solely responsible for all claims arising out of or relating to its engagement of such persons or entities. - RESPONSIBILITY FOR EMPLOYEES: To the extent that the Contract involves the provision of any services to UNFPA by the Contractor's officials, employees, agents, servants, subcontractors and other representatives (collectively, the Contractor's "personnel"), the following provisions shall apply: - 2.1 The Contractor shall be responsible for the professional and technical competence of the personnel it assigns to perform work under the Contract and will select reliable and competent individuals who will be able to effectively perform the obligations under the Contract and who, while doing so, will respect the local laws and customs and conform to a high standard of moral and ethical conduct. - 2.2 Such Contractor personnel shall be professionally qualified and, if required to work with officials or staff of UNFPA, shall be able to do so effectively.
-The qualifications of any personnel whom the Contractor may assign or may propose to assign to perform any obligations under the Contract shall be substantially the same, or better, as the qualifications of any personnel originally proposed by the Contractor. - 2.3 At the option of and in the sole discretion of UNFPA:
+- LEGAL STATUS OF THE PARTIES: UNFPA (a subsidiary organ of the United Nations established by the General Assembly in resolution 3019 (XXVII) and the Contractor shell also each be referred to as a "Party" bereander, and - J. J. Pursuant, Inter offer, to the Charter of the United Nations and the Convention on the Privileges and Intruminies of the United Nations, the United Nations, including its subsidiary organs, has full juridical personality and enjoys such privileges and Immunities as are accessing for the independent fulfillment of its purposes. - 1.2 The Contractor shall have the tegal status of an independent contractor vis-a-vis UNEPA, and nothing contained in or relating to the Contract shall be construed as establishing or creating between the Parties the relationship of employer and employee or of principal and agent.
+The officials, representatives, employees, or subcontractors of each of the Parties shall not be considered in any respect as being the employees or agents of the forty shall be solely responsible for all claims orising and of or relating to its engagement of such persons or consider. - RESPONSIBILITY FOR EMPLOYRES: To the extent that the Compact Intolves the provision of any services to UNFPA by the Contractor's officials, employees, agents, subcontractors and other representatives (collectively, the Contractor's "personnel"), the following provisions shall apply: - 2.1 The Contractor shall be responsible for the professional and technical competence of the pursonnet it assigns to perform work under the Contract and will select reliable and competent individuals who will be table to effectively perform the obligations under the Contract and who, while duing so, will respect the total laws and customs and conform to a high standard of moral and ethical conduct. - 2.2 Such Constrained shall be professionally qualified and.
+If required to work with officials of staff of UNFPA, shall be able to do go effectively.
+The qualifications of any personnel whom the Constraint' may ussign or may propose to assign to perform any obligations under the Contract shall be substantially the same, or better, as the qualifications of any proposed or generations of any proposed by the Contractor. - 2.1 At the option of and in the stile discretion of UNFPA: